Associate Professor in HE Learning and Teaching

 You will undertake the normal range of responsibilities for academic staff on the learning and teaching pathway, including relevant teaching, scholarship and development activities.

-You will have excellent knowledge of pedagogy, a track record of effective academic leadership, experience of coordinating a programme of educational activities, of ensuring wide reach and large impact for your educational work, and of providing pedagogic support for academic and professional services staff, including educational leaders.
+You will have excellent knowledge of pedagogy, a track record of effective academic leadership, experience of coordinating an academic development project and of socialising change.
 You will have a track record of contributing to the scholarship of learning and teaching, including publications and grant capture and a strong understanding of the support and development needs of staff who teach and support learning in UK HE.
 You will have leadership and influencing skills, an ability to effect change in pedagogic practice and to drive forward pedagogic projects, coaching and mentoring skills, scholarship, research and evaluation skills; excellent communication, interpersonal and teamwork skills.
 You will hold a PhD, PGCertHE, and Senior Fellow (or Principal Fellow) of the HEA or equivalent.

 To apply, please visit the University of Greenwich vacancies page and complete all details, including the supporting statements (please note attached CVs and personal statements will not be seen by the recruitment panel at the application stage).
 All Current Vacancies - Jobs at Greenwich